CP1404/Practicals/prac_10/README.md

 That's version 1...
 Once it works, modify it so the output shows the input value and the result with useful text.

+Share this project on GitHub.
+You should submit the URL to this repo.

 ## Flask + Wikipedia API

 Now let's combine the Wikipedia API with our new-found Web programming powers...

-Clone or download the demo from
+**Fork** the demo from
 <https://github.com/lindsaymarkward/flaskdemo>

+Then **clone** it so that you can work on it locally.

 Run it and test it, then study the code to find a few new things: